 List key accomplishments from the last 2-5 years

-When you are travelling home from work, do you think about what has gone well, or do you focus on what you could have done better and what’s unfished on the to do list?
+When you are travelling home from work, do you think about what has gone well, or do you focus on what you could have done better and what’s unfinished on the to-do list?
 It’s important to acknowledge and celebrate your many successes, but they usually occur when you are working from your strengths and are things to do more of and build on.
 If we only focus on our weaknesses that doesn’t energise us, build our confidence levels or maximise what is working well for us.
-Spending some time listing your achievements, daily, monthly, annually can really help minimise your imposter syndrome and help you to acknowledge that you are enough.
+Spending some time listing your achievements, daily, monthly, annually can really help overcome your imposter syndrome and help you to acknowledge that you are enough.

 Celebrate your failures